Hawley introduces bill targeting Big Tech companies over political censorship concerns

 The bill would allow users to sue companies for breaching that contractual duty of good faith, and it would make them pay $5,000 plus legal fees to each user who prevails in a case against them.

+On a separate track -- reflecting renewed pressure on these companies out of Washington -- Fox News has learned that the Justice Department is recommending that lawmakers pass new legislation that would hold tech giants liable for content posted online.
+Any such legislation would roll back legal protections the online platforms have possessed for decades.

+The DOJ will propose extensive changes to the law in question, Section 230, as early as Wednesday afternoon, according to DOJ officials.

-President Trump signed an executive order this month that interprets Section 230 as not providing statutory liability protections for tech companies that engage in censorship and political conduct.
+This comes after President Trump signed an executive order this month that interprets Section 230 as not providing statutory liability protections for tech companies that engage in censorship and political conduct -- though DOJ officials say the department has been working on the legislative recommendations for months and they are not a direct result of Trump’s order.

-"My executive order calls for new regulations under Section 230 of the Communications Decency Act to make it so that social media companies that engage in censoring any political conduct will not be able to keep their liability shield," the president said.
+"My executive order calls for new regulations under Section 230 of the Communications Decency Act to make it so that social media companies that engage in censoring any political conduct will not be able to keep their liability shield," the president said at the time.

 The president's order, which also cuts federal funding for social media platforms that censor users' political views, came after Twitter took the unprecedented step of slapping a "misleading" warning label on two of Trump's tweets concerning the fraud risks of nationwide mail-in balloting.